aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 ### Implement Next field to Merge Data Records in Current Document

 You can implement the [Next](https://apireference.aspose.com/words/cpp/class/aspose.words.fields.field_next/) field to merge the next data record into the current resulting merged document, instead of starting a new merged document.
-It is used to display multiple records in one document.
+It is used to display many records in one document.

 ### Implement NextIf and SkipIf Fields to Compare Two Expressions